drshahizan/AI-Innovation/exercise/exer2/readme.md

 Don't forget to hit the :star: if you like this repo.

 # Our Beautiful Culture: A Kids' Song of Love for Indonesia
 You are a famous composer of children's songs.
 Please produce children's song lyrics.
 This song must have the theme of Love Indonesian Culture.
-Produce this song in Indonesia language.
+Produce this song in Indonesian language.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/AI-Innovation/issues) for any improvements, suggestions or errors in the content.